 The concept is now reality.
 After decades of testing and evaluation (T&E) of existing rifle scopes and research and development (R&D) of tactical sighting systems, the “do it all” Combat Rifle Scope (CRS) is here.

-Drawing on lessons learned while as a Special Forces soldier and an avid shooter, Ed Verdugo (GRSC, Inc.) searched in vain for what he envisioned as the perfect combat rifle scope.
-Ed truly believed that, if such a scope could be made, it would enhance the lethality of our war fighters and ultimately, help save their lives.
-Upon learning that one did not exist, the quest was born …
+Drawing on lessons learned as a Special Forces soldier and an avid shooter, Ed Verdugo (founder of GRSC.) searched in vain for what he envisioned as the perfect combat rifle scope.
+Ed truly believes that if such a scope could be made, it would enhance the lethality of our war fighters and ultimately, help save their lives.
+Upon learning that one did not exist, the quest was born...

 The concept called for a variable power scope with a general purpose combat (GPC) reticle.
 This scope/sighting system was intended to cover the full spectrum of combat from CQB (close quarters battle) engagements to the maximum effective range of today’s modern assault and battle rifles.